M.S. Degree in Health, Exercise, and Sport Science: Concentration in Tactical Performance and Resiliency

 - Completion of the online graduate application along with the non-refundable application fee.

 - Submission of an official transcript reflecting the highest degree earned from a regionally accredited college or university.

-- Submission of official Miller Analogies Test (MAT) or Graduate Record Examination (GRE) scores, taken within the last five years.
+- Submission of official Miller Analogies Test (MAT) or Graduate Record Examination (GRE) scores.* Admission test must have been taken within the last five years.

 - Submission of three signed letters of recommendation.
 These may be from faculty members of the applicant’s undergraduate institution and/or from associates in business, government, education, or military service.